dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 When you add your client as a user to an account, they will have full access rights on every resource attached to the account – including domains, contacts, SSL certificates, etc.

 The client will also have full admin access to the account – including the ability to access and change billing information and account details.
-They will retain their login credentials and 2-factor authentication configuration.
+They will retain their login credentials and two-factor authentication configuration.

 <warning>
 Each customer must have a separate account.
 If you add more than one customer to the same account, each customer will be able to manage other customers' domains.